Feromrk/scable/readme.md

 # Scable
 Scable is a proof of concept that implements automotive security tests (written in Python with [Scapy](https://github.com/secdev/scapy)) as [Ansible Modules](https://github.com/ansible/ansible).
-The goal was to demonstrate module based security testing.
+The goal was to demonstrate module based security testing as part of my master thesis.

 ## Requirements
 - Linux (Debian, Ubuntu, Manjaro etc.)